Music (MUSC)

 Equiv To: MUSC 4182

-Participation in a Faculty of Music Ensemble other than the one designated in MUSC 4180 or MUSC 4184 (placement to be determined by the Ensemble Committee).
+Participation in a Faculty of Music Ensemble other than the one designated in MUSC 4180 or MUSC 4184 appropriate to the student's major practical study area and/or program (Ensemble audition normally required.
+Check audition requirements for specific ensembles on the Faculty website.)

 PR/CR: A minimum grade of C is required unless otherwise indicated.